-Abdul is a refugee from Afghanistan currently living in Paris, France.
+Abdul is from Afghanistan and currently lives in Paris, France.
 He arrived in Paris in October 2017.
 He has documented the Balkan Route from Afghanistan to the EU and continues to document the lives of asylum seekers in Paris.
 During the months he travelled, he used his smart phone as a tool to remember his home as well as to speak out about the difficulties migrants face.

 They lived through -15 degrees in the winter months without showers, toilets or clean water to drink.
 The squat was filled with toxic smoke as they burned ‘sleepers’ and railway ties to cook and stay warm.

 Abdul met Good Chance Theatre in Paris in January 2018.
 Sine then, he has become a key member of the theatre and photographed many of Good Chance’s performances along with local artists and refugees from across the world.
 View his photographs in the gallery below.

 We’re thrilled that Abdul’s photographs will feature in an exhibition at St Ann’s Warehouse in New York in December 2018 and January 2019 alongside acclaimed photographers and photojournalists from across the world.

 When does a place become a home?

 Photo exhibition | Dec 11 2018 - Jan 27 2019

 Free and open to the public at St. Ann’s Warehouse Lobby, Brooklyn, New York.

 The number of displaced persons in the world has reached its highest level in modern history, driven by endless cycles of conflict, crushing poverty, and indiscriminate violence.